bitkill/blea2mqtt/README.md

 and add your terminal of choice to the list of allowed apps.

-To run this in ubuntu/other linux distro:
+To run this in ubuntu/other gnu/linux distro:
 ```shell
 ./setup.sh
 ```